AdaCore/spark2014/docs/lrm/source/introduction.rst

   specific aspects.
 If the aspects are present, the synthesized aspects may be compared with the explicit ones and auto correction used to update the aspects if the changes are acceptable.
-If there are aspects missing they are automatically sythesized for analysis purposes.
+If there are aspects missing they are automatically synthesized for analysis purposes.
 This is also regarded as generative analysis.

 - Legacy code is analyzed which has no or incomplete |SPARK| specific aspects